 Or you can navigate to log.malonetuning.com if you need to use a button to upload your log files.

-You can quickly share your graphed log with your customers or post on forums, by clicking the Share button:
+You can quickly share your graphed log with your friends or on forums, by clicking the Share button:

-You can also open a graph if you access log files in your GMail or Google Drive account: malonetuning.com/graph-extension
+You can also view log files directly from your GMail or Google Drive account: malonetuning.com/graph-extension

 Several months ago we announced on Facebook that we're developing a Stage 4 turbo kit that retains ALL original US and Canadian emissions parts in 2009-2014 VW Golf, Jetta, and Beetle 2.0L TDIs.
 We're taking our time to ensure that every part is perfect, meeting or exceeding OEM fitment and standards.